jkfrydendahl/storysmith/README.md

 # wait for the application startup to complete
 # navigate to the /frontend folder and open index.html in your browser of choice

+# note: to stop the web app, navigate to your terminal and press CTRL+C
 ```

 ---